Shopping Links

 Availability

-Available in the US from Hirameki International on hybrid DVD, three episodes per disc.
-Only the first three volumes were released, as far as I can identify, and they are now out of print.
-You can, however, still get them new or used from Amazon: Isami DVDs.
+The first part of the series was available in North America on bilingual DVD from Hirameki International.
+Only the first three volumes (with three episodes each) were released, and the company eventually went out of business.
+You can, however, still get as much as they finished new or used from Amazon: Isami DVDs.